And a Happy Solstice to All!

 Symbols of Summer:

-The rose, the fast-growing vine and the bright sun.
+The rose, the rampant vine and the bright sun.
 Modern symbols include flip-flops, Outdoor weddings, icy pitchers of lemonade, beach umbrellas and baseball games!

 Foods of Summer:

-Fruits, fresh picked vegetables, pickled salads, cold soups, tomatoes, and iced tea.
+Grilled meats and vegetables, salads, cold soups, tomatoes, and iced tea.

 Colors of Summer: